The Jefferson County Independence Party won't exist after November elections.

 "I just didn't want to go out on a hot summer day to get petitions so that we could have a committee that could endorse people in a series of unopposed races," he said.

-The mayor said party members could form an interim county organization if they shake off their malaise, but said the group would not re-form just to generate interest from new registered voters or those considering a party switch.
+Mr. Graham said party members could form an interim county organization if they shake off their malaise, but said the group would not re-form just to generate interest from new registered voters or those considering a party switch.

 "Party building is a misnomer," he said.
 "That really doesn't happen."